 Net income is the total profit of a company in any given period.
 In other words, this indicator tells you if you are making money or not.

-It is a fairly reliable method to determine the profitability of your company.
+It is a fairly reliable method to determine your company’s profitability and measure the business operating incomes.

 Net income is obtained by subtracting expenses such as payroll, taxes, and utilities from total business sales.